Microtasking Jobs Summary

 What Microtasking Involves

 The basic concept of microtasking is getting a small payment for doing any small task.
 This means that there are many possible types of tasks involved.
 These include online jobs like data entry, shopping, answering survey questions, online research, checking of prices online and more.
 Real - world tasks may include store shopping, repairing, cleaning, singing, or greeting someone in person.
 There are also crowdsourcing projects available wherein a client divides a larger project into smaller tasks that it assigns to various individuals.
 These individuals are contractors who may need to log in to the company website and choose any of the tasks from a list.

-Some websites in this video are also explained further below.
 There are a lot of microtask websites from which you could find small tasks to perform.
 These websites may have or offer different jobs so browse around to find websites and jobs that really suit you.
 Some websites will have more jobs than the others or will offer better compensation than the others.
 Some websites could offer tasks for a certain country only while others will welcome anyone from around the world to complete the tasks.

 It is important that you research a particular website first.
 Read third party reviews from people who have previously joined that website.
 Check out important details about that website.
 Here is a list of websites for short tasks.

 1. The video above mentions MTurk or Amazon Mechanical Turk.
 This is one of the systematized and well-known websites where short tasks are available.
 If you ever want to focus on just one platform for microtasking, MTurk is possibly one you will choose.
 It offers an opportunity for leveling up after a while.
 From this website, you will find more traditional short tasks such as data entry or copying manually written information into an online form or transcribing short clips.
 You will need an Amazon account because it is here where you will receive the payout.

 2. Swagbucks is a website you may come across when searching for a microtask website.
 If you take microjobs here, remember that you will earn SwagBucks or SB points for the tasks you complete.